HermanObst/bitcoin_in_rust/README.md

      cargo build
      ```

-### Contribution Guidelines

-Contributors are welcome to enhance the features, fix bugs, or improve the documentation.
-Please adhere to the following guidelines:

-- Fork the repository and create your feature branch.
-- Write clean, modular, and testable code.
-- Ensure your code adheres to the existing style of the project.
-- Update the README.md with details of changes.
-- Submit a pull request with a comprehensive description of changes.

 ### License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgments

-- Jimmy Song, the author of "Programming Bitcoin", for his invaluable insights into Bitcoin.
+- Jimmy Song, the author of "Programming Bitcoin"
-- The Rust programming community for their continuous support and resources.
+- The Rust programming community.

 ---